FilipDominec/unechelle/README.md

 ## optical & mechanical setup

+The optical path of the ray consists of
+1. a fibre with a mount,
+1. a collimating (~50mm) photographic lens (or a hollow mirror),
+1. a dispersive glass prism
+1. a grating with 50-150 lines/mm, blazed to as high angle as possible
+1. telephoto (~80-150mm) lens
+1. and a digital camera, preferentially with the Bayer's color filter carefully scratched off the CMOS sensor.

-One needs an optical fibre with a mount, a collimating (~50mm) photographic lens, an optical prism, a 2" optical grating with 50-150 lines/mm blazed to as high angle as possible, and a (de-bayered) digital camera with a telephoto (~100-200mm) lens.
-And a computer with Python installed.
-The blazed grating is the only component that is hard to obtain, but sometimes one can be found e.g. on e-bay for less than $100-$200.
-Optical assembly takes several evenings, but it provides one with a spectrometer that can compete with professional $5000+ instruments.
+Also needed is any reasonably powered computer with Linux&Python3.
+The blazed grating may be hard to obtain, but sometimes one can be found e.g. on e-bay for less than $100-$200.
+The same holds for the debayered camera.
+Optical assembly and tuning then takes several evenings, but it provides one with a spectrometer that can compete with professional $5000+ instruments.

 ![prototype optics on a concrete-cast optical table](prototype_optics_m.jpg)